JBlazingSun/gaokaomath/README_EN.md

   - **Old Curriculum paper**: When a New Curriculum paper existed, the other unified Gaokao questions, based on the 1986 curriculum standards
   - **New Curriculum Standards paper**: Unified Gaokao questions based on the 2003 curriculum standards
-  - **New Gaokao paper**: Unified Gaokao questions based on the 2017 curriculum standards (except in 1993) *(There is no official statement identifying the provinces that used each unified paper, and the issue remains disputed.
-They are therefore not listed separately; see file names and Section 6.3.)*
+  - **New Gaokao paper**: Unified Gaokao questions based on the 2017 curriculum standards (except in 1993)

 </details>